jacquealvesb/trending-news-ml/README.md

 ## Running the app

 After getting the key, you'll need to put it on the project so your app can use the API.
-To do so, create a new Swift file on the *Model* folder and name it *Constants.swift*.
+Open *Constants.swift* file on the *Model* folder and replace the *gnewsAPIKey* variable value with your GNews API Key .
-Open the file you've created and write the following:

 ```swift
 // Constants.swift